fbpx

 Open Doors, Open Futures

-Since the UK-EU Summit in May 2025, with the introduction of the Common Understanding between the EU and the UK, there has been a commitment to work towards a UK-EU youth experience scheme.
+Since the UK-EU Summit in May 2025, with the introduction of the Common Understanding between the EU and the UK, there has been a commitment to work towards a UK-EU youth mobility scheme.
 It is time that this progressed.

-We know the UK public support the creation of a new UK-EU scheme for young people.
+We know the UK public supports the creation of a new UK-EU scheme for young people.
 YouGov research conducted in 2025 found that 76% of UK citizens supported the creation of a youth experience scheme with the EU.

 Let’s make the right decision: let’s open doors, and open futures.